-std::lock is a function template in C++ that provides a way to lock multiple mutex objects simultaneously.
+std::lock in C++std::lock is a function template in C++ that provides a way to lock multiple mutex objects simultaneously.
 It's designed to prevent deadlocks when locking multiple mutexes and is part of the C++ Standard Library's concurrency support.

 #include <thread>